 A psychiatric evaluation helps determine which mental healthcare professional is right for your specific health needs.
 Sometimes medication is the best treatment, and sometimes therapy services or counseling will be your best option.

 Northwest Arkansas Psychiatry offers compassionate and comprehensive mental health care for children, adolescents, and adults in Northwest Arkansas.
-The NWA Psychiatry team includes two psychiatrists, a mental health nurse practitioner, and a therapist.
+The NWA Psychiatry team includes two psychiatrists and a mental health nurse practitioner.

 Northwest Arkansas Psychiatry is currently accepting new patients.
 A referral from your primary care provider is not necessary unless required by your insurance.
 Call 479-571-6363 to request an appointment with a mental health professional in Northwest Arkansas, or learn more about NWA Psychiatry.